10 Ways to Build Healthier Boundaries

 You are not alone.

 We all struggle with boundaries, especially as we enter motherhood.
-That’s why Erica Djossa (@happyasamother) and I created our workshop, Boundaries: Setting Limits.
+That’s why I created the workshop, Boundaries: Setting Limits.
 In this workshop you’ll learn how to:

 • Define boundaries